pulibrary/figgy/docs/use_cases.md

 a multi-volume work resource with one volume per "page" and 25 images per side of page.
 If the resource is already digitized then the catalog will have two viewers - one for the multispectral images and one for the resource as a whole.
+The filename at ingest must be preserved in perpetuity, even if the label changes in the future, as it acts as technical metadata.

 When viewers support "non-paged" IIIF hints such that we can interleave normal page scans with multispectral scans we hope to combine these resources for a